LSped/asreview-insights-metrics-comparability-main/scripts/README.md

 If x_screened is specified, the function returns the respective TP, FP, TN or FN values at the number of records screened.
 The returned values can later be used to create plots showing how the values progress over number of records screened.
 This is not yet implemented in ASReview Insights.

 If x_screened is not specified, the function returns the respective TP, FP, TN or FN values over recall.
 The returned values over recall can later be used to report metrics at recall in a JSON file (stored in simulation folder) and Excel file (stored in tables folder).
-Here, if x_absolute=False (default) is specified, it returns recall as the the x axis.
+Here, if x_absolute=False (default) is specified, it returns recall as the x axis.
 This change is currently implemented in ASReview Insights (in algorithms.py).

-### Metrics.py
+### metrics.py

 Added imports:
-- import: _tp_values, _fp_values, _tn_values, _fn_values
+- import: `_tp_values, _fp_values, _tn_values, _fn_values`

 Functions added: